fablab-leoben/CoronaFaceShield/README.md

 # CoronaFaceShield
-Collection of Face Shields that we offer
+Collection of face shields for personal protection.

+FabLabLeoben-FaceSchieldV1.stl is a face shield.